CharGolden-Games/Funkin-Char-HUD/README.md

 - Add an entry to your character JSON (RGB Array)

-in your character file add this after the name value, add an array like the following:
+in your character file after the name value, add an array like the following:

 `"healthBarColor": [255, 136 0],`

+- Add an entry to your character JSON (InheritsFrom)

+in your character file add this after the name value replacing `charName` with the character json filename to inherit from (Also works for ones only in colors.json)

+### WARNING THIS IS RECURSIVE AND MAY CRASH IF YOU CHAIN TOO MANY CHARACTER JSONS TO EACHOTHER (e.g. char1 chains to char2 chains to char3 etc.)

+`"inheritsFrom": "charName",`

 ## Accuracy - Include Timing